PoGoSonic/PogoMap/README.md

 ## Gathering data
-* Open Firefox (or Chrome) with Ingress Intel site: https://www.ingress.com/intel
+* Open Firefox (or Chrome) with Ingress Intel site: https://www.ingress.com/intel n.b.
+IITC does not activate on: https://intel.ingress.com/
 * Enable GreaseMonkey (or TamperMonkey) with IITC Ingress Intel total Conversion
 * Zoom to view the biggest area where each portal is still visible
-* Use browser zooming to zoom out until the desired region is visible, if needed resize browser screen
+* Use browser zooming to zoom out until the desired region is visible (67%), if needed resize browser screen
 * Wait until finished loading (IITC shows progress in the bottom right corner)
 * Press Portals List (IITC botom of the top right information box)
 * Scroll down Portals list
-* Press Export portals
+* Press: Export portals
   Modified version has: Export Portals with Images
 * Sort and trim file: `bin\csvfix\csvfix sort -f 1:AI,2:N,3:N export.csv | bin\csvfix\csvfix.exe trim -f 1 > export_sort.csv`
   Original file with LF and only the first column double quoted is saved with Windows CRLF and all three columns double quoted